Named Among the Best Plastic Surgeons in Boston

 Diastasis recti is the separation or widening of the space between the rectus muscles of the abdomen.
-These are the muscles that for a “6 pack”.
+These are the muscles that form a “6 pack”.
 Excess separation often happens with pregnancy, but can also occur with age and changes in weight.
 This widening results in a bulge, and weakening of core strength.
 Unlike a hernia however there is no hole or opening, just a stretching.

 Diastasis repair plays an integral role in most tummy tuck or cosmetic abdominoplasty procedures, but may also be performed to reinforce a hernia repair.
 While we often feel that this muscular repositioning is a functional or reconstructive procedure, insurance carriers consider diastasis recti repair to be a cosmetic procedure.

 Every operation is tailored to the individual patient and no two operations are the same.
-There are some general types of abdominoplasty and these include: mini-abdominoplasty, full abdominoplasty, lipoabdominoplasty, and abdominal wall reconstruction.
+There are some general types of abdominoplasty (tummy tuck) and these include: mini-abdominoplasty, full abdominoplasty, lipoabdominoplasty, and abdominal wall reconstruction.
 In all types, a scar is traded for excess skin or fat.
 The scar is placed low and covered by underwear or a bikini.
 For women who have had a previous c-section, the abdominoplasty scar is lower.
 The overall goal is to ensure a fitter and flatter appearing abdomen.

 Patients often benefit from the experience of two board certified plastic surgeons working together to improve safety and efficiency.
 Unlike many surgeons who have physician assistants helping or performing parts of the operation, top Boston Mass board certified plastic and cosmetic surgeons Dr. Taylor and Dr. Sullivan work together to perform tummy tuck operations.
 They are also among very few plastic surgeons in the Boston area to use the latest and most effective medications for pain control and opioid reduction, including Exparel® (liposomal bupivacaine).